 Logical thinking, a propensity for facts and figures, and high observational skills are some of the traits that make ISTJs great for a career in this area.
 In addition, the ISTJ personality type feels comfortable in an environment where rules are clearly defined and there is a strict hierarchy to follow.

-The Myers Briggs type indicator shows that the Archivist personality type is meticulous enough for such a highly detail-oriented position.
+The personality type indicator shows that the Archivist is meticulous enough for such a highly detail-oriented position.
 Whether as an accountant or an auditor, ISTJs will do a fantastic job since the guidelines are clear and the position is completely devoid of emotional factors.

 This career path has two main sides: one where you are alone with numbers, checking the data and, making reports; the other where you interact with customers and colleagues to communicate your findings and recommendations.
 Due to their Introversion (I) preference, ISTJs prefer being alone with their work but that doesn’t mean they don’t enjoy collaborative projects (as long as everyone involved is reliable and serious of course).